 Financial Assistance is available for students whose parents would otherwise, not be able to send their daughter to the College.

-Parents who are proprietors, partners, directors or substantial shareholders in any business undertaking, or trust, or who exercise control over that undertaking should submit a complete copy of the previous year’s certified accounts together with the certified form.
-As is the case with student awards any benefit accruing from a business or a trust will be judged as income, whether that benefit is remitted to the person concerned or not.
+Parents who are proprietors, partners, directors or substantial shareholders in any business undertaking, or trust, or who exercise control over that undertaking should submit a complete copy of the previous year’s certified accounts with their application.
+As is the case with student awards, any benefit accruing from a business or a trust will be judged as income, whether that benefit is remitted to the person concerned or not.

 Where a student’s parents are divorced, parents should also provide a copy of any court orders relating to maintenance and care and control.